nac-codes/thesis_bombing/results_attack_data.md

 **Note**: All reports and charts mentioned are accessible in the [**attack_data/reports**](./attack_data/reports) directory.
 For specific charts not displayed in this document due to space constraints, please refer to the corresponding subdirectories and files within the reports folder.

 [^1]: **Sources**: [USSBS Tabulating Service Data Part 1](ussbs_reports/ECONOMIC_REPORT/IMG_8547.JPG) and [Part 2](ussbs_reports/ECONOMIC_REPORT/IMG_8548.JPG).
 [Office of Statistical Control and Air Ministry records](ussbs_reports/OVERALL_REPORT/STATISTICAL_APPENDIX/IMG_8297.JPG).

+[^2]: The total tonnage dropped by the RAF on industrial targets is reported in the [Statistical Appendix of the USSBS Overall Report](ussbs_reports/OVERALL_REPORT/STATISTICAL_APPENDIX/IMG_8326.JPG) as 610,679 tons.
+We recorded only 194,472.29 tons as seen in the [Summary Statistics Report](attack_data/reports/summary_statistics/summary_statistics_detailed.txt).